 Ruth Ann Gaines is serving her fourth term in the Iowa House of Representatives.
 She serves on the Education, Veteran’s Affairs, Public Safety committees and is the ranking member of the Government Oversight committee.
 She is a lifelong Democrat.

 Ruth Ann Gaines was born in Des Moines, Iowa in 1947.
 She was educated in the parochial school system.
-She received a BA degree in Drama/Speech in 1969 from Clarke University in Dubuque, Iowa and a M.A. in Dramatic Art from the University of California in Santa Barbara in 1970.
-She taught Drama at East High School from 1971 – 2011.
+She received a B.A. degree in Drama/Speech in 1969 from Clarke University in Dubuque, Iowa and an M.A. in Dramatic Arts from the University of California in Santa Barbara in 1970.
+She taught drama at East High School from 1971 – 2011.
 She has been teaching speeceh and drama since 1971 at Des Moines Area Community College.
-She also currently teaches at Viterbo University and Heartland Education Agency.
+She also currently teaches at Heartland Education Agency.

 Among the many initiatives she has created for the Des Moines Public Schools is Sisters for Success, a mentorship program for African American middle and high school girls.
 This program has been used as a model for other like programs in schools throughout the state.
-She also created the performing group Voices of Change, who travelled throughout the Midwest performing diversity skits.
-She created a mime group, Silent Vibrations, who performed in elementary schools for 38 years.
+She created the performing group Voices of Change, who travelled throughout the Midwest performing diversity skits.
+She also created a mime group, Silent Vibrations, who performed in elementary schools for 38 years.

-Ruth Ann is a single adoptive parent of a child with multiple disabilities.
+Ruth Ann is a single, adoptive parent of a child with multiple disabilities.
 In 1984, she was one of 15 single persons to adopt in Iowa.
 She has worked for and served on numerous committees and boards to help the disabled.
 She served on Very Special Arts Iowa Board and has sponsored many special needs artists in the Des Moines community.